Falcon Crest: International broadcast

 In the UK, in contrast to Dallas, Dynasty, Knots Landing and The Colbys all being broadcast on the BBC, Falcon Crest was mostly shown on ITV.
-Season 1 of Falcon Crest was networked on ITV, and was shown at the same time on Thursday nights across the whole of the UK.
-From Season 2 onwards, Falcon Crest was no longer networked nationally on ITV, so was shown across the different ITV regional channels on different days and times, sometimes months apart in different regions.
-The Thames Television London ITV area moved to afternoon broadcasts midway through Season 3, while the other ITV regions carried on broadcasting at night for Seasons 2–5.
-Seasons 6–8 were broadcast in the afternoons on the different ITV regional channels, although Thames, being behind the other regions with the schedules at the time, didn't broadcast Season 8 due to ITV losing the rights to broadcast Falcon Crest in August 1989.
-Season 9 was the only season that was not shown on ITV in the UK, instead being broadcast on satellite channel Sky One.
+Only the first fifteen episodes of Season 1 were fully networked, that is, shown at the same time across the whole of the UK.
+From Season 2 onwards, Falcon Crest was no longer networked nationally on ITV, so was shown across the different ITV regional channels on different days and times, sometimes months or even seasons apart in different regions.
+The Thames Television London ITV area moved to afternoon broadcasts midway through Season 2, although some other ITV regions carried on broadcasting the series in prime time.
+Seasons 3-7 were either broadcast in the afternoon, late at night, or mid-evening depending on the ITV region.
+ITV declined to purchase the final two seasons as the distributors only offered to sell them as a package along with other TV shows, therefore Seasons 8 and 9 were not shown on ITV in the UK, instead being broadcast on the satellite channel Sky One in the 1990s.